JoeLumbley/Pong/README.md

 ## Features
 - **Classic Gameplay**: Experience the timeless fun of Pong with modern enhancements.
-- **Keyboard and Controller Support**: Play using your keyboard or Xbox controllers, complete with vibration feedback.
+- **Keyboard and Controller Support**: Play using your keyboard ⌨️ or Xbox controllers 🎮 , complete with vibration feedback.
 - **Resizable and Pausable**: Enjoy a flexible gameplay experience that can be paused at any time.
 - **Single and Multiplayer Modes**: Challenge yourself against a computer player or compete with friends.